-The circumstance that food supplements cannot be marketed if they do not receive a notification number is confirmed by the practice of the Belgian authorities that our colleagues in Belgium have informed us about.
-On official websites, Belgian authorities indicate that "a reliable company only provides products authorized in Belgium" and "in Belgium, food supplements must be declared to [the authorities] and must receive a notification number before the can be marketed".
+The circumstance that food supplements cannot be marketed if they do not receive a notification number is confirmed by the practice of the Belgian authorities that we have been made aware of both by our own member companies as well as our partner associations active in Belgium.

+On official websites, Belgian authorities indicate that "a reliable company only provides products authorized in Belgium"5 and "in Belgium, food supplements must be declared to [the authorities] and must receive a notification number before the can be marketed"6.

 This Draft amendment giving the possibility to refuse to send notification numbers reinforces a longstanding practice of the Belgian authorities that has recently been condemned by the Council of State.
-In fact, the Council of State found that no legal provision provided the power to the authorities to
+In fact, the Council of State found that no legal provision provided the power to the authorities to refuse to send a notification number to notified food supplements7.
+Belgian authorities now wish to justify their illegal actions by enacting a Royal Decree giving them the power to do so.